cryptobreezepress/JohnCraane/README.md

 [Share a fun fact about yourself!
 For example: "I once built a web app in 24 hours just for fun!"]

 ---

+Join our channel [CryptoBreeze RU — YouTube](https://www.youtube.com/@Cryptobreezeru).
+There we analyze investment projects and expose them.

 Thanks for stopping by!
 Feel free to explore my repositories and reach out if you'd like to collaborate.
 Let's build something amazing together! 🚀